jferard/-ColumnDet/README.md

 # Overview
 Use ColumnDet to guess the type of a column in a CSV file.
 ColumnDet uses some simple and previsible methods to guess the column type (no AI).
-The type has to be valdiated by a human.
+The type has to be validated by a human.

 ## Column types
 * `bool` : a boolean